Video Tour of Jacobs Medical Center Childbirth Facilities

 - Severe headache or swelling all over your body

-If you have been seen by one of UC San Diego Health System’s providers or are at least 20 weeks pregnant, please come directly to the Labor & Delivery Unit on the second floor of the Medical Center in Hillcrest.
-If you are less than 20 weeks pregnant, please check in with the Emergency Department (ED) first.
+If you have been seen by one of UC San Diego Health’s providers or are at least 20 weeks pregnant, please come directly to the Labor & Delivery unit.

 Please call ahead before coming in so we can prepare for your arrival.
 When you call, you will be asked questions about your pregnancy in order to help determine what you should do next.

-You will be greeted by a nurse and taken to a triage room in the Labor & Delivery Unit for an evaluation that will determine whether it’s time for you to be admitted.
+You will be greeted by a nurse and taken to a triage room for an evaluation that will determine whether it’s time for you to be admitted.

 Stage One begins as soon as the first real contractions begin and lasts until you are fully dilated.
 During Stage One, you will go through:

 - Early labor: from about zero to four centimeters dilated

 - Active labor: from about four to eight centimeters dilated